 Rent is also on the rise, with Georgians paying an average of $1,987 a month, just below the national median.
 If you’re struggling to make rent or mortgage payments because of other mounting debts, TurboDebt offers varied debt relief options to help you organize your monthly payments and get back to building your wealth.

 Student Loan Debt

-The state with one of the highest student loan balances, Georgia residents owed an average of $7,700 in student loan debt in 2021.
-D.C. came in at a whopping $12,440.
-Without breaking it down to the state level, the latest data shows student loan balances across the U.S. increased by $21 billion in quarter four of 2022.
+As the state with one of the highest student loan balances, Georgia residents owed an average of $7,700 in student loan debt in 2021.

 Let TurboDebt help you manage your outstanding student loans if you’re one of the many GA residents facing this kind of debt.